dodslaser/qd-rnaseq-wrapper/README.md

 ## Usage
 ### Input data
-* The wrapper takes a directory with gzipped fastq files as input.
+* The runner takes a directory with gzipped fastq files as input.
 There should only be two files per sample.
-If there are more, please concatenate them before running the wwrapper
+If there are more, please concatenate them before running the wrapper

 ### Output
 The output from both pipelines is set in the config file.
 From this a subset